blockpool-io/AIPs/README.md

 # AIPs
-Ark Improvement Proposal.
-AIPs propose and describe changes made to Ark Protocol.
+BPL Improvement Proposal.
+AIPs propose and describe changes made to BPL Protocol.

 # Contributing
 First review *AIP-1 (TODO)*.
 Then clone the repository and add your AIP to it.
 There is a *template AIP here (TODO)*.
-Then submit a Pull Request to Ark's [AIPs repository](https://github.com/ArkEcosystem/AIPs).
+Then submit a Pull Request to BPL's [AIPs repository](https://github.com/ArkEcosystem/AIPs).

 # Current AIPs
 | Number        | Title        | Author | Type  | Layer        | Status / Discussion |